krishnagupta71/linux/README.md

 Part 1: How we built the kernel

-1. We followed the steps to install the VM, then Ubuntu on our Intel-based MacBook pro.
+1. We followed the steps to install the VM, then Ubuntu on our WIndows Machine.
 Installed ISO - Ubuntu, allocated disk space of 150GB.

 2. We have cloned the Linux github repository, using following command:
 ```